Dandruff: Signs and symptoms

 The main symptoms of dandruff are an itchy scalp and flakiness.
 Red and greasy patches of skin and a tingly feeling on the skin are also symptoms.

+Emerging research suggests a potential association between dandruff and hair loss, primarily through the involvement of the Malassezia fungus and the resultant inflammatory responses.
+A study published in PubMed investigated the presence of Pityrosporum ovale (now classified as Malassezia) in individuals experiencing hair shedding.
+The findings indicated that 89.92% of subjects with hair shedding were carriers of Malassezia, compared to only 9.52% in the control group, suggesting a significant correlation between Malassezia colonization and increased hair shedding.

+Dandruff and dry scalp are often confused since they share many of the same symptoms, but their causes and treatment are different.
+Dry scalp is simply dry skin on the scalp and can usually be easily treated with a skin care regimen.

 Causes

 The cause is unclear but believed to involve a number of genetic and environmental factors.

 As the skin layers continually replace themselves, cells are pushed outward where they die and flake off.
 For most individuals, these flakes of skin are too small to be visible.
 However, certain conditions cause cell turnover to be unusually rapid, especially in the scalp.
 It is hypothesized that for people with dandruff, skin cells may mature and be shed in two to seven days, as opposed to around a month in people without dandruff.
 The result is that dead skin cells are shed in large, oily clumps, which appear as white or grayish flakes on the scalp, skin and clothes.

 According to one study, dandruff has been shown to be possibly the result of three factors: